 Once I had helped both my boys learn the skills they needed to sleep independently through the night, I realized this was it.
 I was going to be able to get back into helping children and families, while still being at home with my boys.
 I was going to become a certified sleep consultant and change the world one sleeping little moon bug at a time!

-As a Certified Sleep Sense™ Consultant, I have undergone a comprehensive training and mentoring program which has given me the very best tools and knowledge available to help get your little one sleeping through the night and napping like a champ.
+As a Certified Sleep Sense™ Consultant out of Alberta, Canada, I have undergone a comprehensive training and mentoring program which has given me the very best tools and knowledge available to help get your little one sleeping through the night and napping like a champ.
 I am under the direct mentorship of Dana Obleman, world renowned child sleep consultant and creator of the Sleep Sense™ program, which has successfully helped over 57,000 clients worldwide with their little one’s sleep troubles.

 I work with one of the largest networks of professional sleep consultants in the world, who, together, have worked with thousands of clients and have experience in almost every conceivable sleep-related challenge parents face.
 We collaborate on a daily basis, offering insight and expertise on each others’ clients, and our success rate is second to none.